bloomberg/amqpprox/README.md

 between multiple machines within a serving cluster and handle failures gracefully.
 With amqpprox we built a similar proxy, except tailored specifically for the AMQP 0.9.1 protocol.
-This brings benefits which cannot be achieved by a layer 4 proxying alone.
+This brings benefits which cannot be achieved with layer 4 proxying alone.

 This proxy and how we use it was first publicly outlined in [this talk](https://www.youtube.com/watch?v=tTh1nIKEOU4) at RabbitMQ Summit 2019.